-The scope of work is influenced by what the verifier actually finds once the verification commences and, as a result, the scope of work must remain

-10-4 The Public Sector Protocol is a joint LMI-WRI product. sufficiently flexible to enable the verifier to adequately complete the verification.
+The scope of work is influenced by what the verifier actually finds once the verification commences and, as a result, the scope of work must remain sufficiently flexible to enable the verifier to adequately complete the verification.

 A clearly defined scope of work is not only important to the organization and verifier, but also for external stakeholders to be able to make informed and appropriate decisions.
 Verifiers ensure that specific exclusions have not been made solely to improve the organization's performance.
 To enhance transparency and credibility, organizations should make the scope of work publicly available.